zenglenn42/utbc2019-hw-03-wordgame/README.md

 * On win or loss, I enhacing border width around the guessed word area.

-* On a loss, I fill in the missing letters and render the full word in red rather than report the word on an keyboard-occluded status area at the bottom of the main div.
+* On a loss, I fill in the missing letters and render the full word in red rather than report the word on a keyboard-occluded status area at the bottom of the main div.

 ![alt tag](docs/img/ws-ux-nom.png)
 ![alt tag](docs/img/ws-ux-loss.png)